kangggchan/Drowsiness_Detection_CNN/README.md

 ### **Thank You for Your Support!**
 We welcome contributions and feedback to improve this project.
 Let's make roads safer together!

----

-You can now customize the placeholders (e.g., dataset/paper names and paths) and add additional information if needed!